 In February 2021, we completed a financing transaction in which a group of investors led by an affiliate of Xiaomi Corporation purchased convertible notes in an aggregate principal amount of US\$65.0 million through a private placement, of which Xiaomi purchased convertible notes in amount of US\$30.0 million.
 The convertible notes will mature in 2026 unless previously converted.
-The accounting treatment for the convertible notes is disclosed in note 9 in our audited consolidated financial statements.
-For more detail of the transaction, please see note 15 in our audited consolidated financial statements.
+The accounting treatment for the convertible notes is disclosed in Note 9 in our audited consolidated financial statements.